 General purpose: A simulant designed to match multiple properties (chemical, mineralogical, geotechnical) of the reference material.
 We do not count ground-up terrestrial rocks as general purpose simulants unless they are augmented to be more realistic, or if the developers make the case that the mineralogy is a good match to the reference material.

-Geotechnical: A simulant designed mostly to replicate geotechnical properties, with little effort to achieve accurate mineralogy or chemistry.
+Geotechnical/Physical: A simulant designed mostly to replicate geotechnical/physical properties, with little effort to achieve accurate mineralogy or chemistry.

 Spectral: A simulant designed primarily to match the reflectance or emission spectra of a reference material.